SixSq/old.sixsq.github.com/_posts/slipstream/usecases/4000-01-01-product-slipstream-usecase-5-hnx.md

 be absorbed, even with a very short-notice request.

 What if we could provision to many different clouds, using the same interface?
 What if we could describe in a cloud-neutral way application deployment logic, allowing applications to be deployed on any cloud in exactly the same way?
-What if choosing a cloud provider was as simple as choosing a mobile operator?
+What if selecting a cloud provider was as simple as selecting a roaming mobile operator?

 This is exactly why the Helix Nebula public/ private partnership chose SlipStream to implement its federated provisioning engine for its [Helix Nebula](http://hnx.helix-nebula.eu/) Exchange (HNX) [production service](http://www.helix-nebula.eu/).
 Users, such as [CERN](http://cern.ch), [ESA](http://esa.int) or [EMBL](http://embl.org), now describe their application deployments in SlipStream, using simple scripting, and simply choose the cloud to deploy to.
 HNX